jeremeybingham/dormer/README.md

 # dormer

-dockerized flask app base with nginx proxy, automated SSL, redis with persistent storage + bootstrap
+dockerized flask app base with nginx proxy, automated SSL, & bootstrap

 you need your domain's A records correctly pointed at the docker host IP.

-Tested on Ubuntu 18.04 with Docker and Docker-Compose installed using the basic instructions at:
+Tested on Ubuntu 18.04 with Docker and Docker-Compose installed using the instructions at:

 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04
 https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04